ADN-DevTech/3dsMax-Python-HowTos/src/packages/transformlock/README.md

     Hook the transform lock function to a menu item.
     """
     menuhook.register(
+        "transformlock",
         "howtos",
-        "transformlock",
-        fcn,
+        lock_selection,
-        menu=[ "&Scripting", "Python3 Development", "How To"],
+        menu=["&Scripting", "Python3 Development", "How To"],
-        menutext"Lock transformations for the selection",
+        text="Lock transformations for the selection",
         tooltip="Lock transformations for the selection")
 ```